Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 Cascada isn't trying to replace JavaScript - it's designed to be the backbone of your data layer.

 Use it to compose complex workflows that wire together LLMs, APIs, databases, and external services.
-By inverting the traditional programming model - parallel by default, sequential by exception - it lets you build high-performance data pipelines that are surprisingly simple and intuitive all with maximum I/O throughput and minimum mental overhead.
+By inverting the traditional programming model - concurrent by default, sequential by exception - it lets you build high-performance data pipelines that are surprisingly simple and intuitive, all with maximum I/O throughput and minimum mental overhead.

 The result?
 Code that reads like synchronous logic but executes with the performance of carefully orchestrated async operations.
 You get to focus on what you're building instead of how to manage promises, race conditions, and execution order.